andrewgu/ModConfigMenu/documentation/tutorial.md

 If MCM was not installed, or if the player never actually went into MCM and saved any settings, you will be missing an INI file.
 If you try to load settings from a missing INI file, shit will break and everything will go to hell.

-Fortunately, there are two ways to avoid that entirely:
+Fortunately, there are a few ways to avoid that entirely:

-1. Load settings both from the default settings INI included in your mod and from the INI file where you are keeping the player's settings, and do a version check each time.
-Like this:
+1. My preferred method: load settings both from the default settings INI included in your mod and from the INI file where you are keeping the player's settings, and do a version check each time.
+It means every time you might use a config var, replace it with a `MCM_CH_GetValue` macro, like this:

     ```
     class SomeClassInMyMod extends Object;